jmischung/Emergency-and-Retirement-Planning/README.md

 ## Usage

 To view the analysis carried out in the notebook click `financial_planning_tools.ipynb` in the file directory of this repo, or click [here](https://github.com/jmischung/Emergency-and-Retirement-Planning/blob/main/financial_planning_tools.ipynb).
 To interact with the notebook run `jupyter lab` from the directory where `financial_planning_tools.ipynb` is located.

+An API Key and Secret Key from Alpaca are both required if running the notebook locally.
+Click [here](https://app.alpaca.markets/signup) to create and Alpaca account and request an api key and secret key.

 ## Contributors